Certified Forensic Loan Auditors, LLC.

+CFLA is a major purveyor of such audit services and conducts training courses to teach others to perform and sell the audits.
 CFLA aggressively promotes its loan audit, securitization audit, and chain of title audit services to home loan borrowers (mortgagors) who have defaulted on their loans and feel desperate to prevent foreclosure.
 CFLA gives such desperate borrowers false hope that the borrowers can use their audits and expert witness testimony to avert foreclosure, even though borrowers breached the terms of their loan contracts and really ought to lose their homes to foreclosure.
-Virtually no mortgagor in foreclosure who purchases a loan-related audit from CFLA or any other company successfully avoids foreclosure because of information contained in the audit.
+A mortgagor in foreclosure who purchases a loan-related audit from CFLA or any other company has little to no chance of averting foreclosure because of information contained in the audit.
 The following statements by experts show why.

 Florida Foreclosure Defense Attorney Matthew Weidner warned the public against securitization audits in his blog: